scraed/TheMomentGauge/README.md

 Please note that Moment Gauge is not fully optimized for speed.
 However, its flexibility make it a good choice for those looking to quickly implement and test numerical solvers using the maximal entropy moment method.

 Follow the installation guide to get started with Moment Gauge, and refer to the [documentation](https://scraed.github.io/TheMomentGauge/) for detailed information on using the library and its features.
+Detailed explaination of the maximal entropy moment method are described in our [paper](https://arxiv.org/abs/2303.02898).

 ## Prerequisites